terraform-google-modules/terraform-example-foundation/0-bootstrap/modules/jenkins-agent/README.md

     - FW rules to allow communication over port 22
     - VPN connection with on-prem (or where ever your Jenkins Controller is located)
     - Custom service account `sa-jenkins-agent-gce@prj-b-cicd-xxxx.iam.gserviceaccount.com` for the GCE instance.
 This service account is granted the access to generate tokens on the provided Terraform custom service account
-Please note this module does not include an option to create a Jenkins Master.
-To deploy a Jenkins Master, you should follow one of the available user guides about [Jenkins in GCP](https://cloud.google.com/jenkins).
+Please note this module does not include an option to create a Jenkins Controller.
+To deploy a Jenkins Controller, you should follow one of the available user guides about [Jenkins in GCP](https://cloud.google.com/jenkins).

 **If you don't have a Jenkins implementation and don't want one**, then we recommend you to [use the Cloud Build module](../../README.md) instead.